Moot Court and Mock Trial Competitions

 “We have a combined total of more than 50 years of trial experience among our coaching staff—including extensive work in capital cases.
 Private law firms would pay top dollar for the kind of training we give our competition teams.” ~ Associate Dean Victor M. Hansen

 This rigorous training pays off in moot court competitions.
-Competitors from other schools find New England Law’s moot court and mock trial teams to be formidable opponents.
-And recent results show that New England Law students are acing their day in court.
+Competitors from other schools find New England Law’s moot court and mock trial teams to be formidable opponents, and recent results show that students are acing their day in court.

 Participation in these events provides an introduction to the legal community through contact with the practicing attorneys and jurists who adjudicate competitions, making it a great way for students to demonstrate their potential to future employers.